martinberlin/eink-calendar/README.md

 If your class is not here, before giving up, please check if it's not in [gxEPD library](https://github.com/ZinggJM/GxEPD) and add it following our model in main.cpp

-Deepsleep is one of the most important features to be able to have a display powered by 3.7v Lion batteries.
-If you want to enable deepsleep to power your calendar with batteries, then uncomment the line:

-    //#define DEEPSLEEP_ENABLED

 Amount of seconds that the ESP32 will deepsleep:

     uint64_t DEEPSLEEP_SECONDS = 3600*1;

- This is useful in case you customize the firmware to do something more after rendering.
-Check loop() to see how is implemented:

-    #define SLEEP_AFTER_SECONDS 20

-// When it reaches this number your credentials stored on Non-volatile storage on ESP32 processor are deleted
-// Put this to a high number after you get it working correctly:
-#define RESTART_TIMES_BEFORE_CREDENTIALS_RESET 500

 ### Support CALE